crushdepth/tuskfish2/README.md

 * Organise your content with tags, collections and content types.
 * Bootstrap-based templates with responsive, mobile-first themes.
 * Native PHP template engine; easily create new template sets.
-* PHP 8, HTML5 and SQLite database.
+* PHP 8, HTML5 and SQLite3 database.
 * Single admin system: There is no user rights management system to worry about.
 They don't have any.
 * SQLite database: There is no database server to worry about.
 * Exclusive use of prepared statements with bound values and parameters as protection against SQL injection.